sass/libsass-python/README.rst

 ``filename`` (required)
    The filename of SASS source code to compile.
 It's exclusive to ``string`` parameter.

+   If the file does not exist or cannot be read it will raises ``exceptions.IOError`` exception.

 ``output_style`` (optional)
    The coding style of the compiled result.
 Choose one in: